Animal Classification and Life Cycles

 So much of what we learn in elementary science is tied to life science.
 Because our fifth grade students are required to know a great deal about animals and life cycles, we are basing this quarter’s nine week project on this exciting topic.
 Students will chose a specific animal/insect.
 After they have their topic, they will have certain criteria that they must meet.
 We will all learn from each other during presentation time.
 Once you have your topic, you will need to follow these guidelines in order to complete your nine week project.
 Have fun and be CREATIVE

-- Create a power point as a teaching tool to teach your classmates about your animal classification or animal life cycle.
-Your power point must have at least 10 slides, transitions, and pictures on each slide and should give extensive information about your topic.
+- Part 3 Create a power point as a teaching tool to teach your classmates about your animal classification or animal life cycle.
+Your power point must have at least 10 slides, transitions, 1 video clip, and pictures on each slide and should give extensive information about your topic.
 Your presentation should be about 3 minutes long.
 When you have finished, your classmates should have a better understanding of your topic

-- Part 4 you will need to have a 5 question quiz on information that you have presented during your presentation already printed and ready to go and only on a half or quarter size sheet of paper.
-During the power point, students will answer your quiz questions (22 students=22quizzes printed)
+- Part 4 (Student self-Assessment) You will need to have a 5 question quiz on information that you have presented during your presentation already printed and ready to go and only on a half or quarter size sheet of paper.
+During the power point, students will answer your quiz questions (22 students=22quizzes printed

 Power Point Presentation